 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
 Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
+Goals should be measurable.
 Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
 Resources Needed Where relevant identify the resources needed to complete the activity.
 Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned Develop an interactive dashboard that automatically updates and disseminate quarterly and annual dependency timeliness reports JCIP Quarterly and annual data reports for CQI use at the state and local level Increase the percentage of cases meeting statutory timelines for jurisdiction, permanency hearings, and termination of parental rights Ongoing Staff time and data analysis expertise; existing 'push-button' statistical reports JCIP data on timeliness of jurisdiction, permanency hearings, and termination of parental rights proceedings Ongoing Configure Odyssey to Develop an interactive dashboard that allows court staff and judges to run view automatically updated JCIP statistical reports, and to access lists of their court's cases included on the JCIP reports JCIP, OJD Enterprise Technology Services Division (ETSD) JCIP statistical reports configured in Odyssey to be run by judges or court staff Increase judge and court staff access to and interaction with JCIP data; increase data quality on JCIP statistical reports; increase the percentage of cases meeting statutory timelines for jurisdiction, permanency hearings, and termination of parental rights 3/2019 Staff time and data analysis expertise; existing 'push-button' statistical reports JCIP data on timeliness of jurisdiction, permanency hearings, and termination of parental rights proceedings Not begun Begun 02/2019 Create and disseminate push-button report(s) and make available an interactive dashboard which displays reports that measureing the time to achieving reunification, adoption, and guardianship in each court JCIP, Circuit Courts Quarterly and annual reports on Time to Achieving Permanency for CQI use at the state and local level Increase the percentage of children achieving legal permanency and decrease the time needed to achieve each permanency outcome 3/2019 Reports disseminated on an ongoing basis Staff time and data analysis and report- building expertise Data from created report Not begun Begun 02/2019
+Status of Project/ Activity Completed, Ongoing, Abandoned Project 2 - Provide courts a Develop an interactive dashboard that automatically updates quarterly and annual dependency timeliness reports nd stakeholders wit h data on the timeliness of ke Quarterly and annual data reports for CQI use at the state and local level y juvenile dependency filings, jud Increase the percentage of cases meeting statutory timelines for jurisdiction, permanency hearings, and termination of parental rights gments, and hea staff time and data analysis expertise; existing 'push-button' statistical reports JCIP data on timeliness of jurisdiction, permanency hearings, and termination of parental rights proceedings Ongoing Develop an interactive dashboard that allows court staff and judges to view automatically updated JCIP statistical reports, and to access lists of their court's cases included on the JCIP reports JCIP, OJD Enterprise Technology Services Division (ETSD) JCIP statistical reports configured in Odyssey to be run by judges or court staff Increase judge and court staff access to and interaction with JCIP data; increase data quality on JCIP statistical reports; increase the percentage of cases meeting statutory timelines for jurisdiction, permanency hearings, and termination of parental rights 3/2019 Staff time and data analysis expertise; existing 'push-button' statistical reports JCIP data on timeliness of jurisdiction, permanency hearings, and termination of parental rights proceedings Completed 3/2020 Create and make available an interactive dashboard which displays reports that measuring the time to achieving reunification, adoption, and guardianship in each court JCIP, Circuit Courts Quarterly and annual reports on Time to Achieving Permanency for CQI use at the state and local level Increase the percentage of children achieving legal permanency and decrease the time needed to achieve each permanency outcome 3/2019 Reports disseminated on an ongoing basis Staff time and data analysis and report- building expertise Data from created report Completed 3/2020